Theme1 Lack of significant decision-making support

 P1 Breast removal is life saving!
 The breasts left is like a time bomb, and it will recur.
 It's better to take it off and cut it off, so it won't recur.

-Unequal knowledge with health professionals Health professional support plays an important role in the surgical decision-making process for Chinese patients who identify with a system that values professional opinions.
+Inferior quality of interaction with health professions Health professional support plays an important role in the surgical decision-making process for Chinese patients who identify with a system that values professional opinions.
 Health professionals are regarded as authority, and Chinese patient allegiance to authority which result in they respecting and accepting the advice put forward by health professionals.
-However, due to the knowledge gap between health workers and patients, as well as the lack of expression ability of health workers, patients in our study (n=18) reported a bit of variability in their interactions with physicians.
+However, due to the knowledge gap between health workers and patients, as well as the lack of expression ability of health workers, patients report a bit of variability in their interactions with physicians.
 Some women may feel they are being directed to choose radical mastectomy, or if their decision has already been made, feel that the physician has provided tacit approval or agreement.
 In addition, health professions may have projection bias in the process of decision-making, which means that the provider influences surgical decision making with his/her preferences.
 This makes it difficult for women to make surgical decisions that maximize their preferences.

 P4 The director is an expert in breast cancer, is the authority.
 I believe in doctors, and listen to them!